Updated on May 12th, 2021

 Grants for Students with Learning Disabilities

 While not as common as learning disability scholarships, it is possible to find grants for students with learning disabilities.
-Typically grants are focused on graduate students, while most undergraduates are better served by focusing on scholarships for students with learning disabilities.
+Typically, grants are focused on graduate students with disabilities, while most undergraduates are better served by focusing on scholarships for students with learning disabilities.

-For example, the FSD Science Graduate Student Grant Fund provides financial awards to qualifying graduate students.
+For example, the FSD Science Graduate Student Grant Fund provides financial awards to qualifying graduate students pursuing higher education.
 If your student may go beyond a bachelor’s degree and meet the requirements, it is an option worth tracking.

 Financial Aid for Students with Learning Disabilities

-While learning disability scholarships can make college more affordable, they are not the only option.
+While learning disability scholarships can make a college education more affordable, they are not the only option.
 First and foremost, any scholarship that your student is eligible for is worth exploring.

-Along with college scholarships for students with learning disabilities, you can also find military scholarships (including options for spouses and dependents), Native American scholarships, scholarships for women and girls, STEM scholarships, and more.
+Along with college scholarships for students with learning disabilities, you can also find military scholarships (including options for spouses and dependents), Native American scholarships, scholarships for women and girls, STEM scholarships, visual arts scholarships, and more.
+Since that’s the case, students should pursue other awards if they meet the criteria, too, giving them the best chance of finding scholarships that cover their college costs.

-If you and your student want to learn more about scholarships for students with learning disabilities and other scholarship opportunities, attend our free college scholarship webinar!
+If you and your student want to learn more about scholarships for college students with learning disabilities and other scholarship opportunities (and the application process), attend our free college scholarship webinar!
 Head to https://thescholarshipsystem.com/freewebinar to sign up.

-Plus, after your student completes their Free Application for Federal Student Aid (FAFSA) and their expected family contribution (EFC) is calculated, they may be eligible for government grants, like the Pell Grant.
+Plus, after your student completes their Free Application for Federal Student Aid (FAFSA) and their student aid index (SAI) is calculated, they may be eligible for government grants, like the Pell Grant.
 Government grants are great when you need help paying for college, as, just like scholarships, the money doesn’t have to be paid back in nearly all cases.

 Is There More Help for Students with Learning Disabilities?